-The Office of Career & Alumni Programs assists matriculated graduate and undergraduate students in obtaining internships relevant to careers in public administration, public policy, and political science.
+The Office of Career Development assists matriculated graduate and undergraduate students in obtaining internships relevant to careers in public administration, public policy, political science, and international affairs.

 Why Intern?
 Internships have many benefits.
 Experience in the workplace, exploring your field and making valuable contacts are just a few.